Alexandrov geometry: foundations: Convergence

 is concave.

-Since $f_n$ are $\Lip$-Lipschitz, so is $f_\o$.
-Therefore it is sufficient to prove the concavity in the interior of $\II$; in other words we can assume that $\gamma_\o$ connects points $p_\o$ and $q_\o$ and can be extended behind its ends as a minimizing geodesic.
-In the latter case, by Theorem~\ref{thm:almost.geod}, $\gamma_\o$ is unique geodesic connecting $p_\o$ to $q_\o$ .
+Since the $f_n$ are $\Lip$-Lipschitz, so is $f_\o$.
+Therefore it is sufficient to prove concavity in the interior of $\II$.
+In particular, we can assume that $\gamma_\o$ is sufficiently short and can be extended behind its ends $p_\o$ and $q_\o$ as a minimizing geodesic.
+If $\spc{Z}$ is $\Alex{}$, then by Theorem~\ref{thm:almost.geod}, $\gamma_\o$ is the unique geodesic connecting $p_\o$ to $q_\o$.
+The same holds true if $\spc{Z}$ is $\CAT{}$ by the uniqueness of geodesics (\ref{thm:cat-unique}).